isomerpages/moe-hci/_college/Academic Programmes/Subjects.md

 With our seamless 6-year Integrated Programme, the Literature course in Hwa Chong covers 3 major phases: the Sec 1 &amp; 2 Exploration phase; Sec 3 &amp; 4 Development phase, and the JC1 &amp; 2 Consolidation phase.&nbsp; In each phase, students are exposed to a wide variety of texts, genre exposition, and diverse methodologies.

-Adopting a differentiated approach to learning that goes beyond the classroom, the course provides students with opportunities to experience Literature through activities like symposiums, debates, mock conferences, field studies, project work, independent study and drama.&nbsp; Such activities not only expand students' horizons, but also help them look at issues from a broader perspective, apply knowledge, and contest the arbitrary divisions that separate subjects.
+Adopting a differentiated approach to learning that goes beyond the classroom, the course provides students with opportunities to experience Literature through activities like symposiums, debates, mock conferences, field studies, project work, independent study and drama.&nbsp; Such activities not only expand students' horizons, but also help them look at issues from a broader perspective, apply knowledge, and contest the arbitrary divisions that separate subjects.</b>